GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

 ## Author - GreaterHeight Academy

 This project is part of our portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+If you have any questions, feedback, or would like to fraternize, feel free to get in touch!

 ### Stay Updated and Join the Community